Close Menu

 First Holdco had recorded fast-and-furious rallies independent of its earnings performance, which was unimpressive.
 However, the previous rally was fueled by sentiment as the single largest shareholder continues to ramp up their stake in the elephant-branded financial services group.

-For the last three days, the market has been doing away with such sentiment, as investors now look more closely at earnings trajectories, dividend histories, and profitability outlooks.
+Over the last three days, the market has been moving away from such sentiment, as investors now look more closely at earnings trajectories, dividend histories, and profitability outlooks.

 At the close of the trading session on Wednesday, the market value of First Holdco Plc’s 44.453 billion outstanding shares on the Nigerian bourse reduced to N2.589 trillion.